awsdocs/aws-java-developer-guide/doc_source/examples-cloudwatch.rst

 .. meta::
    :description: Programming Amazon Cloudwatch using the AWS SDK for Java
-   :keywords: AWS SDK for Java code examples, IAM
+   :keywords: AWS SDK for Java code examples, Cloudwatch

 This section provides examples of programming |cw|_ using the |sdk-java|_.